Sim Kee Boon: Changi Airport

 As Permanent Secretary at the Communications Ministry from 1975 to 1984, he managed the then biggest civil project in Singapore - the construction and opening of Changi Airport - from land reclamation to squatter resettlement.

 When Sim was given the mammoth task, he knew little about building an airport, and asked questions and consulted his officers and staff.
-Sim was known for his attention to details.
+Sim was known for his attention to detail.
 As Chairman of the Civil Aviation Authority of Singapore (CAAS) for 15 years from 1984, he ensured that the airport had kept up with quality standards.

 He also introduced free local phone calls in the transit area and the famous '12-minute rule'.
 This means the first bag must be ready for retrieval 12 minutes after an aircraft grounds to a halt.
 And he also stressed that the different players - CAAS, immigration and customs authorities, airport retailers, eateries - must work together as a team for Changi to succeed.